-All HSMs sharing the same set of RKSHs share the same SMK.
-The SMK is REQUIRED to be generated, distributed, and installed in all HSMs in the system prior to any of the HSMs being taken into production.
+All HSMs sharing the same set of RKSHs share the same SMK, or Domain and CO Keys.
+The SMK or Domain and CO Keys are REQUIRED to be generated, distributed, and installed in all HSMs in the system prior to any of the HSMs being taken into production.